be5invis/vscode-custom-css/README.md

 #if you want to rollback this permissions back to root:
 sudo chown -R root /usr/share/code
 ```
-If you're using any other Linux flavour please [take a look at this Github's issue](https://github.com/robertohuertasm/vscode-icons/issues/6).

 # Disclaimer
 This extension modifies some VS Code files so use it at your own risk.